essif-lab/framework/docs/tev2/spec-tools/21-mrgt.md

 # Machine Readable Glossary Generation Tool

-:::caution
+:::danger This page is deprecated.
-This page is deprecated.
 The current version can be found at https://tno-terminology-design.github.io/tev2-specifications/docs/tev2/spec-tools/mrgt
 :::

 import useBaseUrl from '@docusaurus/useBaseUrl'